oacore/content/docs/oai-resolver.md

   CORE can resolve any OAI identifier to either a metadata page of the record in CORE or route it directly to the repository page <span class="primeColor">(coming up)</span>.
 To route redirection directly to the repository, it is necessary to provide a mapping in the CORE Repository page between the OAI prefix of a repository and the currently used URL for the repository metadata record display page/splash.
 The redirection will change instantly.

-  Find out more in our <span class="primeColor">Open Repositories 2022 article.</span>
+  Find out more in our [Open Repositories 2022 article](https://core.ac.uk/resources/oai-identifiers-and-resolver-2022.pdf).

   </div>